kchenx/instrument-classification/README.md

 ### Usage

 Place all audio files in the appropriate folder in `sounds/`.
 Then, run `main.py`.
+All AIFF, FLAC, and MP3 files will automatically be converted to WAV files.
 The Fourier transform plots will be output in the appropriate folders in `images/`, and data in `fft-data`.

 ### Source files